 Literacy involves more than just recognising words on a page.
 To be truly literate students need to be able to speak well, interpret what they’re hearing, and transfer all of this information into written language.
 It’s this broad three skill focus that sets PLD’s resources apart.

 - Evidence-based classroom programs and resources.
-PLD has a range of almost 100 evidence-based programs and resources aimed at the Early Years, Foundation, Year 1 & 2, and Years 3, 4, 5 & 6.
-PLD was awarded Primary Publisher of the Year for three consecutive years in 2018, 2019 and 2020 by teachers in Australia.
+PLD has a range of almost 100 evidence-based programs and resources aimed at the Early Years, Foundation, Year 1 & 2, and Year 3, 4, 5 & 6.
+PLD was awarded Australian Primary Publisher of the Year for three consecutive years in 2018, 2019 and 2020 by teachers in Australia.

 - Apps.
 The range of PLD apps are designed for repeated practice of early literacy skills and are ideal for use in the home and in schools.

 - eBooks.
-Designed for group classroom use via an iPad and/or SmartBoard, the range of PLD eBooks allow teachers to display the programs on larger screens.
+Designed for group classroom use via an iPad and/or SmartBoard, PLD’s range of eBooks allow teachers to display the programs on larger screens.

 - Designed for educators, support staff and school leaders PLD offers a range of full-day literacy seminars in central locations across many of the capital cities in Australia.

 - Available as a cost-effective online alternative, our online courses have been personally developed by Diana Rigg to allow educators around Australia access to evidence-based professional learning in Literacy.

 - Monitoring Tools.
 Screening and assessments are an important part of monitoring student skill progression and are a PLD area of strength.

 - Tracking.
 PLD advocates tracking student assessment data as an integral component for educators to successfully cater to the range in ability in their classroom.

 Student outcomes will always be maximised if a whole school approach is implemented.
 Our downloadable Whole School Literacy Strategy is an invaluable resource assisting schools in scheduling the PLD programs, professional development and screening within a broad school-based strategy.

 It is imperative that schools utilise invest their time with program, continuous professional development and consistent screening and tracking processes which are supported by modern research.
 Review PLD’s evidence-base or talk to us today by email [email protected] or through our online chat in the bottom right of your screen.